 - Students must earn a grade of "C" or higher in all courses required by the curriculum.

-If the number of applicants exceeds the availability of positions, those applicants who have completed the following courses required by the curriculum and have the highest overall grade point averages will be given selection priority:
+If the number of applicants exceeds the availability of positions, those applicants with the highest number of points will be selected

 Retention and Progression Requirements